 If acquired some other way, such as by Looting The Room, Curse cards go into your hand and may be played on any player at any time.
-Reducing someone's abilities just as they think they have killed a monster is a lot of fun.
+ANY time, do you hear me?
+Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.